 Sunday, January 15, 2023

-Ancillary Mercy is the third and final novel in Ann Leckie’s award winning Imperial Radch series.
-The novels are about the adventures of Breq an Ancillary who was connected to a ship that was destroyed.
+Ancillary Mercy is the third and final novel in Ann Leckie’s award-winning Imperial Radch series.
+The books are about the adventures of Breq an Ancillary who was connected to a ship that was destroyed.
 An Ancillary is a human who has been turned into an AI and has their consciousness connected to a ship.
-They can access its data and see and hear what all other Ancillaries are experiencing.
+They can access its data and see and hear what all other ancillaries are experiencing.
 They will do whatever the ship’s captain commands them to do.

 Her attempts at fixing the station are interrupted when an envoy from the all-conquering Presger arrives to survey humans and to see whether they have broken the “treaty” between the two races.
 The envoy’s arrival is then complicated by unknown warships appearing in the system.

-This novel is about Breq’s attempt to create a more merciful local system where even the AIs, like the Ancillaries, that run the ships and the station, get to decide their own fates.
-She wants them to have the choices that she now has as an Ancillary who has been cut off from her destroyed ship.
+This novel is about Breq’s attempt to create a more merciful local system where even AIs, like the Ancillaries that run the ships and the station, get to decide their own fates.
+She wants them to have the choices that she now has as an ancillary severed from her destroyed ship.
 She also wants the indigenous population of Athoek to control their future.

-I very much enjoyed this novel as it attempted to bring the series to a conclusion, but there were still plenty of loose ends at its conclusion for a fourth novel to explore.
-It’s probably not as good as the first two novels, as the first was huge on world building, and the second was more about Breq attempting to redefine herself, but still an excellent read.
+I very much enjoyed this novel as it attempted to bring the series to a conclusion, but there were still plenty of loose ends for a fourth novel to explore.
+It’s probably not as good as the first two novels, as the first was huge on world-building, and the second was more about Breq attempting to redefine herself, but still it is an excellent read.

 3 comments: